Jordan-Pierce/CoralNet-Toolbox/CoralNet_API/README.md

 passing the respective variables via command line.

 Things to note:
-- If you attempt to upload a label file without setting any labelsets, CoralNet will throw an error; additionally, if you attempt to upload a label file with class categories that are not within the registered labelset, CoralNet will throw an error.
+- If you attempt to do the following, CoralNet will throw an error:
+  - upload an annotation file without setting any labelsets
+  - upload an annotation file with labels that are not within the registered labelset
-- If you attempt to upload images with names that already exist, CoralNet will throw an error.
+  - upload an annotation file with images that are not within the source
+- The order of uploading should be:
+  - labelset and / or images
+  - annotations
 - If you want to see the uploads occur, set `headless` to True, otherwise it will run in the background,